demisto/content/Packs/TAXIIServer/Integrations/TAXII2Server/README.md

 - For Cortex XSOAR 8 On-prem, you need to add the `ext-` FQDN DNS record to map the Cortex XSOAR DNS name to the external IP address.
   For example, `ext-xsoar.mycompany.com`.
 - The instance name cannot be changed after saving the integration configuration.
-- **Note:** If "no engine" is selected, make sure to click **Save** before testing and using the instance.
-This step allows the server to assign a port to the instance.

 ## Access the TAXII Service by Instance Name